 Gorilla Trekking in Rwanda and Uganda Gorilla Adventure Tours

 Whether you prefer to go gorilla trekking, exploring the country on a complete round-trip or combining a gorilla tour to Rwanda and Uganda, everything is possible.
 Africa Holiday Safaris will tailor your safari to your individual needs while taking into account your special wishes and never lose sight of the smallest details.
 From the moment you arrive to Rwanda or Uganda, we have everything taken care of, from ensuring your accommodation is booked, your activities well arranged and your guide will be waiting for you.
 Let us take you on an adventure of a lifetime through authentic Africa.

 - Gorilla Trekking SafarisAfrica Holiday Safaris

 - Customized Trips-Uganda and RwandaAfrica Holiday Safaris

-Our safaris and self drive Rwanda tours are profound with great experience, great guides that touch your heart and fill your mind with a new understanding of the natural world that surrounds you.
+Our gorilla trekking and wildlife safaris are designed to reward you with magical safari experiences on your hoiday trip to Africa.
+Our carefully crafted itineraries and self drive car rental services with our expert great guides to fill your mind with a new understanding of the natural world that surrounds you.
 Witness astonishing wildlife, complete with fascinating behaviors and interactions between species.
 Interact with people who are soulful and welcoming.
 A Safari is like no other journey, yet most people find a fast familiarity buried deep in their DNA as this is a return to our origins.